One country, two systems: In the context of Hong Kong

 During the drafting of the Basic Law, Deng stated that universal suffrage and Western political systems were not appropriate for Hong Kong.
 Deng also stated that if Hong Kong became a base for anti-mainland China sentiment under the guise of democracy then China's central government should intervene.

 The Chinese renminbi is not legal tender in Hong Kong.
 Likewise, the Hong Kong dollar is not accepted in stores in mainland China.
 With this arrangement, a permit or special visa (簽注) is required when passing between the borders of Hong Kong and mainland China, and people in Hong Kong hold Hong Kong SAR passports rather than Chinese passports.
 The official languages are a major factor besides the history of the former colony that has made Hong Kong and mainland China distinct from each other, as Cantonese and English are the most widely used languages in Hong Kong, while Mandarin is the official language of mainland China.
 The central government in Beijing maintains control over Hong Kong's foreign affairs as well as the legal interpretation of the Basic Law.
 The latter has led democracy advocates and some Hong Kong residents to argue that the territory has yet to achieve universal suffrage as promised by the Basic Law, leading to mass demonstrations in 2014.

 In the context of Macau

 A colony of Portugal for 442 years from 1557, Macau was returned to the Chinese government in 1999.
 In the Joint Declaration on the Question of Macau, the drafting and adoption of Macau's organic law before its return was foreseen.
-Like Hong Kong, a basic law would ensure that Macau retained its economic system, currency (the Macanese pataca), legal system (which is based on Portuguese civil law), legislative system, and people's rights for 50 years, as a special administrative region (SAR) of China.
+Like Hong Kong, a basic law would ensure that Macau retained its economic system, currency (the Macanese pataca), legal system (which is based on Portuguese civil law), legislative system, and human rights for 50 years, as a special administrative region (SAR) of China.
 The agreement has permitted Macau to function as its own entity in many international settings (e.g. WTO) rather than as a part of China.

 As Macau has its own currency, the Chinese renminbi is not legal tender in Macau; the pataca is also not accepted in stores in China.
-With this agreement, a permit or visa is required when crossing between the borders of Macau and China, and people in Macau generally hold Macau SAR passports rather than mainland Chinese passports.
-Like Hong Kong, the official languages are a major factor that has made Macau and China distinct from each other besides the history of the former colony, as Cantonese and Portuguese are the official languages in Macau, while Mandarin is the official language of China.
-The central government in Beijing also maintains control over Macau's foreign affairs as well as the legal interpretation of the Basic Law.